 The Company may be subject to additional risks as it enters into transactions in countries where intellectual property laws are not well developed or are poorly enforced.
 Legal protections of the Company's rights may be ineffective in such countries.
-Litigation to defend and enforce the Company's intellectual property rights could result in substantial costs and Company's business, financial condition and results of operations, regardless of the final outcome of such litigation.
+Litigation to defend and enforce the Company's intellectual property rights could result in substantial costs and diversion of resources and could have a material adverse effect on the Company's business, financial condition and results of operations, regardless of the final outcome of such litigation.
 Despite the Company's efforts to safeguard and maintain its proprietary rights both in the United States and abroad, there can be no assurance that the Company will be successful in doing so, or that the steps taken by the Company in this regard will be adequate to deter misappropriation or independent third party development of the Company's technology or to prevent an unauthorized third party from copying or otherwise obtaining and using the Company's products or technology.
 Any such events could have a material adverse effect on the Company's business, financial condition and results of operations.
 See "Risk Factors--Intellectual Property Rights."